Sanctuary (Iron Maiden song)

-"Sanctuary" is the second single released by the British heavy metal band Iron Maiden.
+"Sanctuary" is the second single released by the English heavy metal band Iron Maiden.
 The single was released on 23 May 1980.
 Although originally issued as a non-album single, the song was added to the later US release of their debut studio record, Iron Maiden (1980).
 When the album was re-released in 1998, the song was added in all territories.
 In 1990, it was reissued on CD and 12" vinyl in The First Ten Years box set, in which it was combined with their first single, "Running Free".

 History

 The original mix of the song was recorded in November 1979 and originally appeared on the 1980 Metal for Muthas compilation, featuring several other artists associated with the new wave of British heavy metal, which the band recorded as a four-piece with Doug Sampson on drums.
 Although the compilation was panned in Sounds, Iron Maiden's songs were praised, with their contributions being described as "raucous heavy metal/punk crossovers and tantalising tasters for their own forthcoming album."